Nebukam/PCGExtendedToolkit/_sources/doc-filter-ecosystem/index.md

 {% include header_card_toc %}

 > PCGEx comes with its own filter ecosystem, that is used by a lot of nodes to check if specific conditions or requirements are met on a node in order to process it.
-It also has two standalone, very powerful nodes that lets you combine any number of filters in the same spot.
+It also has two standalone, very handy nodes that lets you combine any number of filters in the same spot.
 {: .infos-hl }

 PCGEx' filter system can be slightly slower than the regular filters but saves a LOT of the extra nodes that would be required to achieve the same results.